Skip to main content

 Students will develop a deeper understanding and appreciation of music through theoretical knowledge, practical activities, listening exercises, and group collaborations, enhance their musical skills, and nurture creativity.

 • Composing: students will develop their skills as music composers through exposure to a broader range of genres and styles.
-Creating processes involves theoretical knowledge, practical exercises, and guided projects using Digital Audio Workstation and notation software.
+Creating processes involves theoretical knowledge, practical exercises, and guided projects using Digital Audio Workstation and notation software

 • Theory of Music: understand how music is written and organised to clarify its meaning to musicians